 If your home is on or near a flood plain, you may need to pay $15 – $25 for a flood certification.
 This money goes to the Federal Emergency Management Agency, which uses the data to plan ahead for emergencies and to target high-risk zones.

 Your homeowners association transfer fee covers the cost of moving the burden of HOA fees from the seller to the buyer.
 It ensures that the seller is up to date on their HOA dues.
 It also provides you with a copy of the association’s payment and due schedule as well as their financials.

 Most of the time, the seller covers this cost.
-However, you might need to pay for your own transfer fee if you’re buying in a very competitive market or you agree to cover all closing costs.
+However, you might need to pay for your own transfer fee if you’re buying in a very competitive market, or if you agree to cover all closing costs.